Smooth Embeddings

 The three examples isolate three logically independent obstructions.
 The cusped curve

-\((t^3, 0)\) is a perfectly good topological embedding that fails only the differential test —
+\((t^3, 0)\) is a perfectly good topological embedding that fails only the differential test.

-the image has a hidden singularity invisible to the topology.
+Its image has a hidden singularity invisible to the topology.
 The figure-eight is a genuine

 domain topology and the subspace topology disagree at the crossing.
 The dense torus line is an